ataugeron/SpriteKit-Spring/README.md

-SpriteKit+Spring
+SpriteKit-Spring
 ================

-SpriteKit+Spring is a set of extensions to perform spring animations with SpriteKit.
+SpriteKit-Spring is a set of extensions to perform spring animations with SpriteKit.

 ## Usage